Cochin University of Science and Technology: Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 62 among universities in India in 2020, 44 in 2021 and 41 in 2022.
+The NIRF ranked it 34th among universities and 51st overall in India in 2024.

 Centres

 Centre for Science in Society

 The Centre for Science in Society (C-SIS) was established in 1991 with partial financial assistance from Cochin Refineries Limited.
 The Centre aims to make science and technology more accessible to children.
 The government of Kerala has approved C-SIS as a training centre for high school science teachers under the "Sastraposini" Programme.

 The Science and Technology Park of C-SIS includes a Space Pavilion donated by the Indian Space Research Organization (ISRO) that includes models of their space rockets and of the lunar probe Chandrayaan, and videos of rocket launches from Sriharikota.
 Students can see demonstrations of trajectory monitoring and error correction in the process of satellite launching.
 The park also includes an electronics exhibit from the U.S based (IEEE) Institute of Electrical and Electronics Engineers, 'E –Scientia'.